vasiljevs/zeeshan-form/README.md

 I used this design to improve my skills in front-end.
 I didn't use the background image due to its poor quality.

-__Feedback is always appreciated, so if you have any questions or improvements, feel free to open an issue or contribute right away.__
+__If you have any suggestions or questions, feel free to open an issue or contribute by opening a pull request.__

 ## License